VighneshG/my-portfolio/README.md

 If you want to adjust the color scheme of the website (background, text colors, etc.), you can modify the CSS variables in `globals.css`:

-    ```bash
     :root {
         --background: #ffffff;  /* Light background */
         --foreground: #171717;  /* Dark text */
         --navbar: #000000;      /* Navbar background */
         --link-hover: #E5E5E5;  /* Hover color for links */
     }
-    ```

 For dark mode, modify the colors under:

-    ```bash
     @media (prefers-color-scheme: dark) {
         :root {
             --background: #0a0a0a;
             --foreground: #ededed;
         }
     }
-    ```

 ## Future Improvements

-* Blog Section: Add a blog section to share technical articles and experiences.
+* **Blog Section**: Add a blog section to share technical articles and experiences.
-* Project Showcase: Expand the portfolio with detailed project showcases, including case studies and code snippets.
+* **Project Showcase**: Expand the portfolio with detailed project showcases, including case studies and code snippets.
-* Contact Form: Include a contact form for users to reach out directly from the website.
+* **Contact Form**: Include a contact form for users to reach out directly from the website.
-* SEO Improvements: Enhance SEO with proper meta tags and descriptions.
+* **SEO Improvements**: Enhance SEO with proper meta tags and descriptions.

 ## Contributing